Skip to main content

 Data Catalog exports are file-style products delivered as Apache Parquet with ZSTD compression.
 Treat the dashboard job state as the place to check readiness, file format, download links, and support context.
 The dashboard export list is an authenticated product view and can filter abandoned pending quotes; keep the export detail page as the source for a named job.
 Dashboard status values include pending, paid, processing, completed, and failed.
 Common orders may show as ready in 1-2 minutes, but the dashboard state is authoritative.
 Completed exports remain available from the export detail page for 30 days.
 Individual download links expire after 7 days and can be regenerated from that page while the order remains available.
 User-visible labels can differ from raw status values: pending maps to Awaiting Payment, paid maps to Queued, processing maps to Processing, completed maps to Ready to Download, and failed maps to Failed.

-Use this packet to connect the browser checkout flow, billing state, and export files.
+Use this checklist to connect the browser checkout flow, billing state, and export files.

 Error And Support Fields